NOTICE TO CREDITORS DECEDENT’S ESTATE

 COUNTY OF SHIAWASSEE

-TO ALL CREDITORS: NOTICE TO CREDITORS: The decedent, Helen L. Marrah, died August 17, 2022.
+TO ALL CREDITORS: NOTICE TO CREDITORS: The decedent, Jordan Ray Crawfis, died November 20 , 2022.

-Creditors of the decedent are notified that all claims against the estate will be forever barred unless presented to Janet M. Keesler, personal representative, or to both the probate court at 110 East Mack Street, Corunna, Michigan 48817 and the personal representative within 4 months after the date of publication of this notice.
+Creditors of the decedent are notified that all claims against the estate will be forever barred unless presented to Debra Ann Henze, personal representative, or to both the probate court at 110 East Mack Street, Corunna, Michigan 48817 and the personal representative within 4 months after the date of publication of this notice.

 Personal representative